MSX

 Microsoft never produced their own machine, but the architecture was licensed and sold by Canon, Casio, Daewoo, Dragon Data, Fujitsu, GoldStar, Hitachi, Kyocera, JVC, Mitsubishi, National, Panasonic, Philips, Pioneer, Samsung, Sanyo, Sharp, Spectravideo, Sony, Toshiba, Yamaha, and Yashica.

-In all, Twenty-two different companies sold MSX-compatible machines worldwide from 1983 to 1993.
+In all, twenty-two different companies sold MSX-compatible machines worldwide from 1983 to 1993.

 Legacy